Winfredo/Winfredo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a tesla clone and using rest api for data fetching.
+- 🔭 I’m currently working on a Spotify Music Clone.
 - 👯 I’m looking to collaborate on front-end Projects.
 - 🤔 I’m looking for help on how to be a better programmer.
 - 📫 How to reach me: winfrednukpe2002@gmail.com
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I believe a great code session starts with a perfect cup of coffee 😃

 <!--